charlesw/tesseract/ReadMe.md

-A .NET wrapper for [tesseract-ocr](http://code.google.com/p/tesseract-ocr/).
+A .NET wrapper for [tesseract-ocr].

 ## Dependencies